koopatroopa787/AMD-pervasive-AI/README.md

 # Streamline: AI-Powered Multi-Language Video Summarizer and Upscaler

+# Developed by: Kanishk Kumar Sachan (koopatroopa787), Iltimas Kabir (Divine-pro) and Darryll Fonseca (darryll-git)

 ## Project Description
-Streamline is an advanced AI-powered tool designed to enhance and simplify video content consumption.
+Streamline is an advanced AI-powered tool that enhances and simplifies video content consumption.
 It provides automated video summarization, multi-language translation, and upscaling, making content accessible and high-quality for a global audience.

 ## Directory Structure
 ```plaintext